Markovian dynamics for a quantum/classical system and quantum trajectories: The classical Markov process under the reference probability

 Let $f$ be in the space $C_{\rm b}^2(\Rbb^s)$ of the two times differentiable functions; \marginlabel{$C_{\rm b}^2(\Rbb^s)$} the functions and their first two derivatives are continuous and bounded.
 By \eqref{Xprocess} and It\^o's formula, we get

 Then, we have

 Under some additional sufficient assumptions, it is possible to prove that $T_t$ is strongly continuous and that it is generated by $\Kcal^{\rm cl}$, cf.\ \cite[(6.36) p.\ 402]{App09}.
-We do not need these results, because existence and uniqueness of the solution of the SDE \eqref{Xprocess} is enough to give the intrinsic dynamics of the classical component of the hybrid system.
-In \cite[pp.\ 56, 349-350]{Prott04}, \eqref{xgenerator} is used as definition of ``generator of the time homogeneous Markov process''; the law of the process is determined by the \emph{Dynkin's expectation formula}
+We do not need these results, because existence and uniqueness of the solution of \eqref{Xprocess} is enough to give the intrinsic dynamics of the classical component of the hybrid system.
+In \cite[pp.\ 56, 349-350]{Prott04}, \eqref{xgenerator} is used as definition of ``generator of the time-homogeneous Markov process''; the law of the process is determined by the \emph{Dynkin's expectation formula}

 In some cases the adjoint of $T_t$, defined in the dual Banach space, leaves invariant the space of the probability densities with respect to the Lebesgue measure and some known classical master equations are obtained.
-In the deterministic case, i.e. $a_{i}^k(x)=0$ and $g(x,u)=0$, we can take $s$ even and the coefficients $c_i(x)$ giving an Hamiltonian evolution; then, the master equation is the Liouville equation.
+In the deterministic case, i.e. $b_{i}^k(x)=0$ and $g(x,u)=0$, we can take $s$ even and the coefficients $c_i(x)$ giving an Hamiltonian evolution; then, the master equation is the Liouville equation.
 Instead, with only $g(x,u)=0$, we can get the Kolmogorov-Fokker-Planck equation \cite[Sec.\ 3.5.3]{App09}, \cite[Secs.\ 9.3, 14.2.2]{DaPZ14}.